wireless interface antenna settings not applied at boot

 Get rid of that tag and see if it helps.

-#18 Updated by Bipin Chandra almost 8 years ago
+#18 Updated by Bipin Chandra about 8 years ago

 i removed that line and rebooted, so far the antenna settings r applied, let me test for further 24hrs and if its remains the same, ill report back and then u can close this ticket, u might need to check what r causing those shellcmds to be written to the config.